adobe/aio-lib-console/README.md

 <a name="CoreConsoleAPI+createFireflyProject"></a>

 ### coreConsoleAPI.createFireflyProject(organizationId, projectDetails) ⇒ [<code>Promise.&lt;Response&gt;</code>](#Response)
-Create a new Firefly Project (from template) in an Organization
+Create a new App Builder Project (from template) in an Organization

 **Kind**: instance method of [<code>CoreConsoleAPI</code>](#CoreConsoleAPI)
 **Returns**: [<code>Promise.&lt;Response&gt;</code>](#Response) - the response